dennis1248/unicorn/README.md

 ### Wrappers
 Wrappers are functions which prettify the output of commonly used programs.
 Wrappers always follow the `ub_run` pattern, some examples being `ub_run_mkdir` and `ub_run_touch`.

-Some wrappers may be extended with additional functionalty, for example the `ub_run_mkdir` and `ub_run_touch` functions accept either a filename or a filename and mode divided by a delimiter.
+Some wrappers may be extended with additional functionality, for example the `ub_run_mkdir` and `ub_run_touch` functions accept either a filename or a filename and mode divided by a delimiter.
 ```bash
 ub_run_mkdir 'testdir1' 'testdir2:777' 'testdir3:750'